TL122022/shiningstar/_pages/quotes.md

 <b>Forgiveness Quotes</b>

-1. Forgive others not because they deserve forgiveness, but because you deserve peace. - Mel Robbins.
+1. Forgive others not because they deserve forgiveness, but because you deserve peace. - Mel Robbins. <br>